 God revealed himself to humanity through his Son, Jesus Christ, who is “the radiance of God’s glory and the exact representation of his being” (Hebrews 1:3).

 Jesus flawlessly reflected his Father’s nature and came to show us what God is like, revealing the goodness, compassion, and holiness of God.
 Although he was sinless, Jesus sympathised with sinful people who were suffering with the consequences sin in the world and in their lives.

 His life demonstrated the character of God to mankind, his death enabled victory over suffering, sin and death, and his resurrection guaranteed restored life to all who trust and follow him.

 The Spirit is poured out on the church to affirm as God’s children all those who give allegiance to Jesus and to empower the church to be the body of Christ – the hands and feet of Jesus on the earth, partaking in His mission and living in anticipation of God’s Kingdom coming in fullness.
 It is here, in the light of what’s gone before, and what’s promised to come, that we play our part in the grand story of God.

 Jesus will return to judge the world and bring an end to all the effects of sin and death.
-On His return the realm of God (heaven) will overlap once again with the realm of humanity (earth) and the creation will be restored to its original purpose.
 Our relationships with ourselves, others, the creation and with God will be fully restored to God’s original intention.
 All things will flourish!

-Becoming a Christian is essentially taking up our place in this story through allegiance to Jesus and trusting in the power of the cross and resurrection to:
+Becoming a Christian is essentially taking up our place in this story through apprenticeship to Jesus and trusting in the power of the cross and resurrection to: